 Ginger Garlic Chicken Rice

-A low carb version of Chicken Rice
+A low carb version of Asian Chicken Rice

 Chicken, ginger, garlic, and rice belong together.
 This combo comes from Asia but needs to happen in everyone’s kitchen, in my opinion.
 By using cauliflower rice, this is a low carb one-pan meal.

 This combo is iconic in Asia.
-They might use shallots instead of onions and a different variation of ingredients and have different steps to making what they make but overall this is a very Southeast Asian dish.
+They might use shallots instead of onions and a different variety of ingredients and have different steps to making what they make but overall this is a very Southeast Asian dish.

 When it all changed for me